iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ## Pons

 - The selective-permanodes which have the same selected messages will record the exactly the same **proof** column, without extra data needed to be recorded (see the [alternative design section](#alternative-design) for comparison), and the stored **proof** between them can be shared.
-- This design can be integrated after the solidification process seamlessly.
 - The future pruning of the selected messages can be done easily by database operations (see the [alternative design section](#alternative-design) for comparison).
+- The pruning of the selective-permanode can be easily done by just pruning the database.

 ## Cons

-- The **proof** design should be associated with the solidification design, where we need to define the global-trusted messages between a period of time.
+- For a tangle without a coordinator, the selective-permanode is necessary to issue global-trusted messages with multisignature to reference to the tips.

 # Example
 In the following example, messages A, C, G will be stored with full information